danguita/dotfiles/README.md

 ### GNU screen & tmux
 `.screenrc`, `.tmux.conf`

 There's nothing to say, these are the most well-known terminal multiplexers.
-For now my choice is GNU screen.
+I was using screen for years but I'm currently switching to tmux + [tmuxinator](https://github.com/aziz/tmuxinator).

 ### Other files
 * `.rvmrc` defines [Ruby Version Manager](http://beginrescueend.com/) path